24 Nights: Background

 Following a record-setting run of 12 concerts at the Royal Albert Hall in 1989, Clapton broke his own record in 1990, playing 18 nights at the venue between 18 January and 10 February 1990, and again in 1991, playing 24 nights between 5 February and 9 March 1991.
 The album was named after the 1991 run, but included songs from both the 1990 and 1991 runs.

 The 1990 concerts were performed with four different ensembles.
 The first six nights featured a four-piece band, with Clapton, bassist Nathan East, drummer Steve Ferrone and keyboardist Greg Phillinganes.
-The second six nights featured a nine-piece band, with the four-piece band joined by Phil Palmer on guitar, Alan Clark on keyboards, Ray Cooper on percussion, and backing vocalists Katie Kissoon and Tessa Niles.
+The second six nights featured a 13-piece band, with the four-piece band joined by Phil Palmer on guitar, Alan Clark on keyboards, Ray Cooper on percussion, backing vocalists Katie Kissoon and Tessa Niles, and a four-piece horn section.
 Then came three nights with a blues band, featuring Johnnie Johnson on keyboards, Richard Cousins on bass, and Jamie Oldaker on drums, plus special guests Buddy Guy and Robert Cray.
 And finally three orchestra nights, with the nine-piece band joined by the National Philharmonic Orchestra conducted by Michael Kamen.

 The 1991 concerts had a similar configuration, with four different ensembles, this time for six nights each.
-The only change in the four-piece, nine-piece, and orchestral groups was the substitution of Chuck Leavell for Alan Clark.
+The 13-piece band was trimmed to 9 by removing the horn section.
+For the nine-piece and orchestral groups, Chuck Leavell was brought in to replace Alan Clark.
 Phil Collins played some shows in 1991.
 The blues band was reshuffled, with Joey Spampinato replacing Richard Cousins on bass, and adding Jimmie Vaughan as a regular guitarist, Leavell on keyboards, and Jerry Portnoy on harmonica; Guy and Cray were joined by an additional guest performer, Albert Collins.